The other white meat.

 - Spoofed in Adventure Time.
 When Finn, Jake, and Tree Trunks are captured by thieves, they're threatened to be fed to the pig - who, like many animal characters on the show, is fully sentient.
 After all four escape, he even ends up marrying Tree Trunks.

 - The Kray Twins allegedly had a man named Frank Mitchell killed and fed to pigs.

-- Also was allegedly very popular in Sardinia/Sardegna, where kidnappers would often dispose of a deceased victim by feeding it to the pigs.
+- Also was allegedly very popular in Sardinia, where bandits would often kidnap wealthy businessmen and dispose of the victims by feeding them to the pigs.

 - Canadian serial killer Robert Pickton allegedly murdered prostitutes and fed the bodies to his pigs.
 (This was in addition to evidence that he disposed of bodies in rendering vats.)